 "Will tighter regulations stop stink bug disruptions?"

-WW Ocean consulted closely with the authorities in Australia and New Zealand when the new regulations were developed.
-The substantial increase in stink bug target countries makes sense.
+WW Ocean consults closely with the authorities in Australia and New Zealand when new regulations are developed.
+The increase in stink bug target countries makes sense.
 Formerly, some European countries such as Belgium were excluded despite their neighbours being on the list – but the bugs don’t respect borders!
 Every year there are more additions, there is a list of emerging risk countries what potentially may become risk countries next season.

 Ultimately, the presentation of contaminant and pest-free cargo remains the responsibility of cargo owners and shippers.
 At WW Ocean, we rely on our customers to ensure their supply chain delivers cargo that is contaminant-free and clean for shipping.
 They must work with treatment providers to ensure cargo has been correctly treated – ‘fogging’ the vessel at sea is not a solution, it just helps detect the bugs.

 It’s important, then, that cargo owners assess their supply chains carefully.
-And if they’re not sure what the stink bug season entails, they must find out more from the Australian Department of Agriculture or New Zealand Ministry for Primary Industries and work with customs agents and freight forwarders to address the problem.
+And if they’re not sure what the stink bug season entails, they must find out more from the Australian Department of Agriculture, Water and the Environment or New Zealand Ministry for Primary Industries and work with customs agents and freight forwarders to address the problem.